Naveen15github/AWS-S3-static-website/README.md

 # AWS-S3-static-website
-A project dem# 🌐 Hosting a Static Website on AWS S3
+ 🌐 Hosting a Static Website on AWS S3

 ## 📌 Project Overview
 This project demonstrates how to host a **static website** (HTML, CSS, JS) using **Amazon S3**.